Second Home is a community response to the difficult problem of providing housing for unaccompanied, homeless youth while they attend high school.

 April 24, 2015, "Helping homeless teens earn their diplomas," Gresham Outlook

-If you are a Gresham-Barlow student and interested in Second Home contact your school counselor, or Kate Poland at Gresham High School, Kim Louvin at Sam Barlow High School, Linda Centurion at Springwater Trail High School, Kendle Graves at REY, Erin Word at Rosemary Anderson East.
+If you are a Gresham-Barlow student and interested in Second Home contact or Kate Poland at Gresham High School, Katie Ray at Sam Barlow High School, Erin Norden at Springwater Trail High School, Kendle Graves at REY, Erin Word at Rosemary Anderson East.

-If you are interested in joining Second Home as a host family, please contact Adam Jenkins, Second Home Regional Coordinator at 503-261-4583.
+If you are interested in joining Second Home as a host family, please contact Adam Jenkins, Second Home Regional Coordinator, at 804-761-4427.